 Geoffrey has volunteered for LGBT charities for over 20 years and became Chair of Trustees in 2020, having become a trustee in 2016.
 He has considerable experience of senior leadership in secondary education, including membership of governing bodies and supporting school development in the East Midlands and across the north of England.
 He is also Chair of one of the largest Home-Start charities in the UK (Homestart-HOST).
 Formerly a member of the Greater Manchester Magistrates’ Advisory Committee and Community Panel Chair with the Youth Offending Service, he is now Chair of the Independent Monitoring Board at HMP/YOI Thorn Cross and a magistrate in Greater Manchester.

 Hannah is a solicitor who helps her clients resolve family disputes and is particularly interested in helping them navigate the legal issues associated with creating families, such as surrogacy, donor-conception, co-parenting and adoption.
 She became a Trustee back in 2016 after coming to speak to the LGBT+ Centre staff about equal marriage.
 She later discovered that her brother-in-law was a big supporter of TPT after he attended a youth group at the Centre over 25 years ago.
 When Hannah is not at work she is busy chasing her toddler around the parks and soft-play centres of West Manchester.

-Kat Malin-August is a Chartered Management Accountant and experienced leader.
+Kat is a CIMA Qualified Chartered Management Accountant and experienced leader.
 She specialises in financial forecasting, business planning and contributing to strategic planning.
 Kat’s current role is working as a Finance Manager in Higher Education.
 Kat has an ethos of promoting good financial practice to staff of all levels.
 She is passionate about promoting equality, diversity and inclusion within the workplace.
 Kat moved to from Manchester to Edinburgh in 2018 but has continued her commitment to The Proud Trust and the work it achieves.
 Kat has been volunteering her finance skills to LGBT charities both local and national since 2013.
-In her spare time, Kat plays drums in two all-female rock bands, and travels Europe volunteering as a roller derby official.
+In her spare time, Kat plays drums in an all-female rock band, and travels Europe volunteering as a roller derby official.